cccs-eric/assemblyline4_docs/docs/administration/service_management.md

-# Service management
+# Service Management

-Assemblyline's service management interface lets you:

-1. List all the services in the system
-3. View details about those services
-4. Add/Modify/Remove services
-5. Download/Restore a backup of the current services configurations
+Assemblyline's service management interface allows users to effectively manage services by performing actions such as listing, updating, adding, removing, and backing up services.
+This guide provides a step-by-step overview of how to manage services in Assemblyline.

+## Accessing Service Management

-You can find the service management interface by clicking the *Administration* topic then choose *Services* subtopic.
+Navigate to the service management interface by selecting the *Administration* topic and choosing the *Services* subtopic.

 ![Service management](./images/services_bar.png){: .center }

-## Service list
+## Service List

-The first page you will be taken to when loading the service management interface will list all the services of the system.
+Upon loading the service management interface, you are presented with a list of all services in the system.

 ![Service list](./images/service_list.png)

-This page is important so let's talk about everything, starting with the buttons on the top right of the page:
+### Service Management Buttons

+The top-right section of the service list page includes several important buttons:

 ![Service management buttons](./images/service_mgmt_buttons.png){: .center }

-These buttons perform the following:

-1. Add services to the system
+1. **Add Service**: Add new services to the system.
-2. Perform service updates
+2. **Update Services**: Perform updates on existing services.
-3. Install all available services
+3. **Install All Services**: Install all available services.
-4. Download a backup of the current services configurations
+4. **Download Backup**: Download a backup of the current services configurations.
-5. Restore services configuration from a backup
+5. **Restore Backup**: Restore services configuration from a previously downloaded backup.

-## Add a service
+## Adding a Service

+To add a new service:
-You can add a service by clicking the circled green "*(+)*" sign in the top right corner.
-This will open a popup window with an empty textbox.
+1. Click the green "*(+)*" button in the top-right corner.
+2. In the popup window, paste the contents of the `service_manifest.yml`.
+3. Click "*Add*" to incorporate the service into the system.

 ![Service add](./images/service_add.png)

-Simply paste the `service_manifest.yml` content of the service you which to add to the system then hit the "*Add*" button to add it to the system.

 !!! tip
-    If your manifest uses the following environment variables, they will be replaced by the right values by the service add API:
+    The "service-add" API will automatically replace certain environment variables in your manifest:

-    * **$SERVICE_TAG**: Will de replaced by the latest tag for your current deployment type (dev/stable) found in the docker registry where the service container is hosted
+    * **$SERVICE_TAG**: Will be replaced by the latest tag for your current deployment type (dev/stable) found in the docker registry where the service container is hosted.
-    * **$REGISTRY**: Will be replaced by your local registry
+    * **$REGISTRY**: Will be replaced by your local registry.

-### Update services
+## Updating Services

+As malware evolves, so too must the services that analyze and counteract these threats.
+Assemblyline's rapid development cycle ensures frequent updates for its supported services, enabling timely responses to new and emerging threats.

-If the system detected that there is a container with a newer version for your current deployment type (dev/stable).
-The service list will show an update button.
+The system automatically detects if a newer container version is available for your deployment type (dev/stable).
+An update button will be displayed on the service card for services that require updating.

-Development on Assemblyline's supported services is rapid, and releases are cut quite frequently to keep up with malware development.
-Therefore, this button is helpful to action updating all services that have updates available.

-If you want to update a single service, a button will appear on that service card indicating that a newer version is available.

 ![Service update](./images/service_update.png)

-Hovering over the button will let you know which new service version is available and clicking the button will kick off the update for the service.
+Hover over the button to see the new version and click to kick off the update.

-## Install Available Services
+## Installing Available Services

-The next button after that is "Install all services".
-If you scroll to the bottom of the page, you can see the services that you do not have installed but are available for installation.
-This button will install all the available services, if any, or you can install each one manually by scrolling down to the section and clicking on each card's button.
+The system tracks which services are installed and highlights additional services that are available for installation.
+To install all available services, click the "Install all services" button at the top right corner.
+This will prompt the system to install any services that you do not currently have.

+Alternatively, if you prefer to install services individually, scroll to the bottom of the service list page.
+Here, you will find a section listing all services that are available but not yet installed.
+Click the install button on the service card for each individual service you wish to add.

 ![Services available section](./images/services_available.png)

-## Create / Restore Service config backups

-At the top right corner of the service management page, you will also find backup and restore buttons for creating and restoring backups for the services configurations.

-The backup button which looks like an "*arrow pointing down*" will create a yml with a filename of the following format: `<FQDN>_service_backup.yml`.
-The file will automatically be downloaded by your browser in your download directory.

-Once you want to restore the backup in your system, you can simply click the restore button, "*clock with a counter clockwise arrow*", This will open a modal window with an empty textbox.
+## Creating and Restoring Service Config Backups

+Backup and restore functionality allows you to save and recover service configurations.

+To manage backups:
+1. Click the "*arrow pointing down*" button to download the current services configuration as a YAML file, named `<FQDN>_service_backup.yml`.
+2. To restore a backup, click the "*clock with counter-clockwise arrow*" button.
+Paste the backup content into the textbox and click "*Restore*" to reinstate the services configurations to their saved state.

 ![Service restore](./images/service_restore.png)

-Simply paste the content of the backup created earlier in the text box and hit the "*Restore*" button to restore the services configurations to their backed-up values.

 ## Service Listing Overview

-Let's look at the columns and data in the service table:
+The service listing table provides comprehensive information on each of the services configured in Assemblyline.
+Below is a detailed explanation of each column and the type of data it represents:

 ![Service Management page](./images/service_mgmt_page.png)

+**Name**

+The **Name** column contains the name of the service.
+This is the identifier that you will use to refer to this service throughout the system.

+**Version**

-The "Name" column contains the service name, and the "Version" column contains the version of the service that is running on Assemblyline.
+The **Version** column lists the current running version of the service.

-The "Category" column refers to a service's category, which is a way of grouping services.
-Available categories out-of-the-box are Antivirus, Dynamic Analysis, External, Extraction, Filtering, Internet Connected, Networking, and Static Analysis.
+**Category**

+The **Category** column categorizes the services into predefined groups.
+This helps in organizing services and understanding the role each service plays.
+Available categories out-of-the-box include:

+- **Antivirus**: Services that scan files for malware.
+- **Dynamic Analysis**: Services that execute the file in a sandbox environment to observe behaviors.
+- **External**: Services that rely on external data sources or submit data to external systems.
+- **Extraction**: Services that extract files from archives or other compound file formats.
+- **Filtering**: Services that eliminate certain files from being processed further.
+- **Internet Connected**: Services that need to connect to the internet to fetch updates or check data.
+- **Networking**: Services that analyze network traffic or related data.
+- **Static Analysis**: Services that analyze files without executing them.

+**Stage**

-The "Stage" column defines when a service should run.
-Possible stages are FILTER, EXTRACT, CORE, SECONDARY, POST and REVIEW.
-Stages are executed in the order defined in the list.
+The **Stage** column defines at which stage in the analysis pipeline a service should execute.
+Stages determine the order in which services run and include:

-"File types" contains a regular expression that dictates which Assemblyline file types a service will accept.
-If you want all files to be analyzed by a service, then specify the following regular expression .* as seen in the AVClass and Ancestry services above.
+- **FILTER**: Initial filtering of files.
+- **EXTRACT**: Extraction of nested files.
+- **CORE**: Core analysis tasks.
+- **SECONDARY**: Additional analysis tasks performed post core analysis.
+- **POST**: Final processing steps.
+- **REVIEW**: Manual or automated review processes.

+**File Types**

+The **File Types** column specifies the Assemblyline file types that the service will accept for processing.
+This is defined using regular expressions.
+For instance:

+- `.*` will accept all files for analysis.
+- Specific regex patterns can be used to target certain Assemblyline file types, such as `executable/windows` for Windows executables.

+**External**

-The "External" column indicates if a service will send a file or related data somewhere outside of Assemblyline's infrastructure.
-An example of this is the VirusTotal service, which will send a file to the VirusTotal platform for analysis.
+The **External** column indicates whether the service sends data outside of Assemblyline's infrastructure.
+This is an important consideration for privacy and data security.
+An example is the VirusTotal service, which submits files to the VirusTotal platform for analysis.

-The "Mode" column specifies if a service "runs in privileged mode" or "uses service server".
-This configuration is explained in the Assemblyline documentation here.
+**Mode**

+The **Mode** column specifies how the service runs, providing information on whether it:

+- **Runs in Privileged Mode**: This means the service has elevated permissions, which may be necessary for certain types of analysis.
+- **Uses Service Server**: Indicates the service relies on a server-based backend for processing.

+**Classification**

-The "Classification" column is the classification level that the service operates at and will label its results as such.
+The **Classification** column lists the classification level at which the service operates, which governs how the service handles and labels data.

+**Enabled**

-Finally, the "Enabled" column indicates if the service is enabled or disabled.
-If a service is disabled, there will be zero pods running that service, and the service will not accept files.
+The **Enabled** column indicates if the service is currently enabled or disabled.
+An enabled service will have one or more instances running and actively process files, whereas a disabled service will not operate until re-enabled.

 ## Service Details

+The service details page allows you to visualize and customize various parameters of a service across multiple tabs.

+### Modifying or Removing a Service

-If you wish to modify or remove a service, you can simply click on that service from the service list which will bring you to the service detail page.
+Click on any service from the service list to view its details.
+The service detail page allows you to:

-The service detail page header contains two buttons shown all time that will let you:

-* Delete the service (red "*circled minus*" button)
-* Toggle between enabled/disable state (big square button right on top of the tabs)

-You will then have a tabbed interface which we will describe each tab bellow.
+- **Delete the service**: Red "circled minus" button.
+- **Toggle Enabled/Disabled state**: Big square button above the tabs.

-### General tab
+### General Tab

-The "*General*" tab will let you see general information about the service.
+This tab allows you to view and modify general information about the service.

 ![Service detail general](./images/service_detail_gen.png)

-In this tab, you will be able to modify the service's:

-* Version
-* Description
-* Execution Stage
-* Category
-* Accepted/Rejected file types
-* Execution timeout
-* Maximum number of instances
-* Location
-* Result caching
+Fields You Can Modify:

+- **Version**: Change the service version.
+- **Description**: Edit the service description.
+- **Execution Stage**: Specify when the service should run.
+- **Category**: Group the service under a specific category.
+- **Accepted/Rejected File Types**: Define regular expressions for file types.
+- **Execution Timeout**: Modify the time limit for service execution.
+- **Maximum Instances**: Set the maximum number of service instances.
+- **Location**: Configure the service location to be internal of external.
+- **Result Caching**: Enable or disable result caching.

 !!! tip
-    You can refer to the [service manifest](../../developer_manual/services/advanced/service_manifest/) documentation for more information about those different fields.
+    Refer to the [service manifest](../../developer_manual/services/advanced/service_manifest/) documentation for more detailed information about these fields.

 ### Container tab